audioxide/data/data/posts/20200408-reviews-thundercat-it-is-what-it-is.md

   - "#cc940d"
   - "#cc940d"
 pullquote: A vibe
 summary: Thundercat rides the album like a surfer hanging ten on the world’s smallest, smoothest, slowest wave.
-It’s drifting with style, a good time but not terribly eventful.
+It’s drifting with style; a good time but not terribly eventful.
 week: 228
 blurb: Thundercat rides the album like a surfer hanging ten on the world’s smallest, smoothest, slowest wave.
 It’s drifting with style, an uneventful good time.
 artistMBID: 044fd265-79dd-43eb-afc4-8b20becf7e17
 albumMBID: 9ffdc0f1-6683-44f1-9194-a247ecb9b297
 artistLink: https://thundercat.bandcamp.com/
+reviewType: newRelease

 ---